AnujaLawankar/22-Redux-Store/README.md

 ## Testing

 1. Stop server by using command "ctrl c"
-2. Now restart server by using command "npm run start"
+2. Now restart server by using command "npm run develop"